The Best Cherry Blossom Viewing Spots in Okinawa

-Yaese Park sits on an elevated piece of land and is part of the Yaese Castle grounds.
-From here you will see a spectacular view of southern Naha city and the Kerama Islands, however it’s the walkway lined with 500 cherry blossom trees which really stands out.
-For a truly surreal experience walk the pathway between 6 and 9pm when the sakura trees are beautifully lit up.
+Yaese Park is part of the Yaese Castle grounds.
+From there, you will see a spectacular view of southern Naha city and the Kerama Islands; however, it’s the walkway lined with 500 cherry blossom trees, which really stands out.
+For a truly surreal experience, walk the pathway between 18:00 and 21:00 when the sakura trees are beautifully lit up.

 |Where?||Tomori, Yaese, Shimajiri District, Okinawa Prefecture 901-0402, Japan|